lfoppiano/grobid-superconductors/README.md

      - file1
      - file2

 the filenames `file1`, `file1` names should match.
 The name will be used to match different annotation of the same original file.

+The argument `--one-vs-all reference-folder` allows to perform only IAA between every forlder and the `reference-folder`.

 The IIA can be calculated using the following command

 > java -Xmx4G -jar build/libs/grobid-superconductor-0.1.onejar.jar iia --input input_directory [--verbose] resources/config/config.yml

-The result is structured in four sections:
+The result can be structured in four sections:
  1. the list of "annotators" (in the example before `annotation1`, `annotation2`, `annotation3`)
  1. the general results (average and by label)
  1. the pairwise comparison between each annotators (when they are more than 2)